blacklizard/gigabyte-z390-aorus-pro-wifi-hackintosh-opencore/README.md

 ##### Not Tested
 - FileVault
 - Power Nap

-##### Not Working
 - Built-in WiFi and Bluetooth.
-This will never work, dont even waste time here.
-If you absolutely need Bluetooth and WiFi, get the BCM94360CS2 card.
+May work with [itlwm](https://openintelwireless.github.io/).
+If you need stable WiFi+BT, use native apple card